stephenverderame/cpp_book/src/basics/functions.md

 `void` is a special type that essentially means there is no type.
 We can use it for functions that don't return anything.

 Functions can be *pass-by-value* or *pass-by-reference*.
-When a function is pass-by-value, the function parameter gets copied, when it's pass-by-reference the actual object is not passed to the function, but the address of the object is.
+When a function is pass-by-value, the function parameter gets copied.
+When it's pass-by-reference the actual object is not passed to the function, but the address of the object is.

 ```c++